 Questions still remain on where Glasgow will be playing next season.
 Hughenden, their present home, is due to be redeveloped for flats and though there may be a stay of execution if the project is delayed by the planning authorities, it would only delay the inevitable.

-Temporary facilities somewhere such as Burnbrae, the West Of Scotland ground, could be an option as would using a football stadium, although a move out of the city has also been mentioned.
+Temporary facilities somewhere such as Burnbrae, the West of Scotland ground, could be an option as would using a football stadium, although a move out of the city has also been mentioned.

 Sean's views on the subject are clear.
 "I want to play in Glasgow next year," he said.
 "If we keep winning and keep performing, the public will come.
 It's no secret that the marketing has been on a shoestring and a lot more thought needs to go into that.
 You only have to look at other clubs like Saracens and see what they've done down there, building their crowd at Watford from scratch.
 But the main thing that gets a crowd going is winning and I'm really excited about next season."